UPDATE: 3 men convicted of hate crimes in Ahmaud Arbery’s killing

-The investigation into the shooting death of a 25-year-old black man is far from over, the GBI said Friday.
-But the Ahmaud Arbery killing has put the southeast Georgia town of Brunswick into the national spotlight.
+The 2020 shooting death of the 25-year-old black man has put the southeast Georgia town of Brunswick into the national spotlight.

 Here is what we know about this case:

-1. Ahmaud Marquez Arbery was shot Feb.
-23 as he jogged through Satilla Shores, a mostly white community a few miles from his Brunswick home.
+1. Ahmaud Marquez Arbery was shot to death Feb.
+23, 2020, as he jogged through Satilla Shores, a mostly white community a few miles from his Brunswick home.
 Arbery loved sports and had once dreamed of a football career.
 Jogging was his way of staying fit, friends and family said.
 He was a 2012 graduate of Brunswick High School and later attended South Georgia Technical College.

 2. Two men pursued Arbery as he ran.
 Cellphone video released by an attorney starts with Arbery, dressed in shorts and a T-shirt, jogging at a leisurely pace.
 By the end of the roughly 36-second clip, he collapses after several shots are heard.
 Arbery died from his injuries.
 Greg and Travis McMichael, the father and son who confronted Arbery, told authorities they suspected Arbery of burglaries, and that he became violent when confronted.